Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

 \subsection{Voxel response regression}

-For each subject $s$ and each voxel $v$, we trained an L2-regularized (ridge) linear regressor to predict its response using the audio representations from layer $l$ of a model $m$ as input.
+For each subject $s$ and each voxel $v$, we trained an L2-regularized (ridge) linear regressor to predict its response using the audio representations $X_{m,l}$ from layer $l$ of a model $m$ as input.
+The output of the regressor is a vector of predictions $\hat{Y}_{m,l,s,v}$, which is compared with the target $Y_{s,v}$ using the Pearson determination coefficient and resulting in a matrix $R^2_{m,l,s,v}$.
+If the Pearson correlation coefficient was less than 0, we set it to 0, as in \citet{tuckute2023many}.
 For each model $m$, subject $s$, and voxel $v$, we performed a hyperparameter search to select the regularization strength ($\alpha$) and the layer ($l$) to use for prediction.
 We explored the following $\alpha$ values: $[0.01, 0.05, 0.1, 0.5, 1.0, 5.0, 10.0, 50.0]$.
 If the best value of alpha was at the edges ($0.01$ or $50$), we divided or multiplied the best $\alpha$ by 2 until the performance stopped improving, or until $\alpha$ was out of the interval $[10^{-49}, 10^{50}]$.
-The performance was measured by taking the Pearson coefficient of determination ($R^2$) between the predicted and true voxel responses.
-If the Pearson correlation coefficient was less than 0, we set $R^2=0$.

 We divided the 165 stimuli into 5 equal-size splits.
 The splits were designed so that they were balanced across the 11 different stimuli categories (mechanical sounds, human vocalizations, human non-vocal sounds, english speech, non-english speech, environmental sound, music, animal vocalizations, animal non-vocal sounds, song and nature sounds).
-We performed nested cross-validation to select the hyperparameters.
+We performed nested cross-validation to select the hyperparameters ($\alpha$ and model layer).
 That is, for each split, we used the remaining 4 splits to select the hyperparameters using an inner loop of cross-validation.
 Then, we trained the model in those 4 splits, using the hyperparameter set selected in the inner loop, and predicted the voxel response for the remaining split.
 This process was repeated until there were predictions for every split.
-Finally, we obtained the Pearson determination coefficient $R^2_{m,s,v}$ between the voxel response predicted for the 165 stimuli and the fMRI measurements at voxel $v$ of subject $s$, for audio model $m$.
+This way, we obtained the Pearson determination coefficient $R^2_{m,s,v}$ between the voxel response predicted for the 165 stimuli and the fMRI measurements at voxel $v$ of subject $s$, for audio model $m$.
 Finally, in order to get a summary metric for the alignment between each model and all brain measurements, we took the median of all the $R^2_{m,s,v}$ for each subject, leading to $R^2_{m,s}$, and then took the mean across subjects obtaining the final summary metric $R^2_m$.